These tips for driving the Pacific Coast Highway cover everything you need to know for a west coast road trip.

 It depends how much time you have as to how much you want to take advantage.
 It took me ages to drive from Big Sur to San Luis, just because of views like the one above over McWay Falls in Julia Pfeiffer Burns State Park.

 Book your PCH car hire in advance with RentalCars.com.
 Use this link for the best prices and deals.
+And if you need any help in passing your test, take a look at this Zutobi test link to pass with flying colours.

 4. Stop for Elephant Seal Beach